How Often Does Your Credit Score Update?

 Rapid rescoring can be beneficial if you are looking to be approved for a credit or loan application.
-This typically helps with a mortgage application, where your credit score is good, but not quite good enough for lender’s requirements.
+This typically helps with a mortgage application, where your credit score is good, but not quite good enough for the lender’s requirements.

-If you’ve made an effort to pay accounts on time and improve your credit record but it hasn’t reflected in your credit profile yet, lenders may request the information to be updated on your credit profile.
+If you’ve made an effort to pay accounts on time and improve your credit record but it hasn’t been reflected in your credit profile yet, lenders may request the information to be updated on your credit profile.

 This can result in your credit score being updated within a few days, instead of having to wait for the next month or more.
 However, keep in mind:

 - You can’t request a rapid rescore on your own.

 - A lender must request one on your behalf and there’s usually a fee for the service.

 - A rapid rescore can’t fix previous mistakes or make negative information disappear.